-MDMA, Aka Ecstasy, Shows Promise As A PTSD Treatment
+MDMA, Or Ecstasy, Shows Promise As A PTSD Treatment

 The first time Lori Tipton tried MDMA, she was skeptical it would make a difference.